ssaengs/mcp-digitalocean/internal/README.md

 ## Local Development

 When developing tools for the MCP DigitalOcean integration, you may want to run the MCP server locally to test your changes.

-During development, you may need to run the mcpServer locally with your favorite IDE.
 To do this, you can use the following command:

 ```bash
 # build the MCP server